tech-uprise/ELK-Spring-MVC-Docker/Readme.md

-This is a Spring MVC web application.
+This is a Spring MVC web application built using the following components.
 a.
 Spring v4.3.9
 b.
 Elasticsearch v5.4
 c.
 Logstash v5.4